spacemeshos/smrepl/README.md

 ```

 By default, the wallet will attempt to connect to a locally running Spacemesh full node using the default node's grpc api port.
-You can configure the ports in go-sm and use CLIWallet `--grpc-server` and `--grpc-port` flags to override the defaults.
+You can configure the ports in go-sm and use the wallet's `--grpc-server` and `--grpc-port` flags to override the defaults.
 To use the full wallet features, enable all GRPC services in your node's config file. e.g:

 ```json